 In This Article

 The Keyword Tracking tool opens up new opportunities for keyword research and optimization.
-You can easily create a set of relevant keywords, monitor the ranking of your and competitor's apps, and analyze keywords on one page.
+You can easily create a set of relevant keywords, monitor the ranking of your and your competitor's apps, and analyze keywords on one page.

 To start tracking keywords, add them manually in the Add Keywords section:

 Alternatively, you can speed up the process and use our automated features for researching new keyword options.
 Read on to learn more.

 AppFollow automates the keyword research process and provides sets of ready-to-use keywords.
 In this section, you'll find the keyword's Popularity Score shown alongside the keyword.
 The higher the score, the more popular it is among app store users.

 Toggle the option to "Hide Unpopular Keywords" to exclude the least popular keywords from these lists.